Janis Joplin: Personal life

 According to Caserta's book Going Down With Janis, which Caserta has since disowned, Joplin introduced her to her boyfriend Seth Morgan in Joplin's room at the Landmark Motor Hotel on September 29, 1970.
-Caserta "had seen him around" in San Francisco but had not met him before.
-At some point, an agreement was made for a threesome to take place the following Friday, although Caserta later said that she immediately abandoned the idea once she understood that it was Morgan who would be with Joplin.
-Morgan made alternate plans, believing that Caserta would be with Joplin that evening.
-Each one, however, was unaware that the other had bowed out.
-The day after Joplin introduced Caserta to Morgan, Caserta saw Joplin briefly, again in Joplin's room, when Caserta accommodated her new Los Angeles friend Debbie Nuciforo, age 19, an aspiring hard rock drummer who wanted to meet Joplin.
-Nuciforo was high on heroin at the time, and the three women's encounter was brief and unpleasant.
-Caserta suspected that the reason for Joplin's foul mood was that Morgan had abandoned her earlier that day after having spent less than 24 hours with her.
-Caserta did not see nor communicate by phone with Joplin again, although she later claimed she had made several attempts to reach her by phone at the Landmark Motor Hotel and at Sunset Sound Recorders.
-Caserta and Morgan lost touch with each other; each had independently made alternate plans for Friday night, October 2.
-Joplin mentioned her disappointment (over both of her friends' bailing out of their ménage à trois) to her drug dealer on Saturday, while he was selling her the dose of heroin that killed her, as Caserta later learned from the drug dealer.
+Caserta "had seen him around" in San Francisco but had not met him.
+At some point, an agreement was made for a threesome to take place the following Friday although Caserta later made alternate plans.
+Morgan made alternate plans, believing Caserta would be with Joplin that evening.
+Each one was unaware the other had bowed out.
+The day after Joplin introduced Caserta to Morgan, Caserta saw Joplin briefly when Caserta accommodated her new Los Angeles friend, 19-year-old Debbie Nuciforo.
+Nuciforo was an aspiring rock drummer who wanted to meet Joplin and was high on heroin at the time.
+The meeting of the three women was reportedly brief and unpleasant.
+Caserta suspected the reason for Joplin's foul mood was that Morgan had abandoned her earlier that day after having spent less than 24 hours with her.

+Caserta did not see nor communicate by phone with Joplin again, although she later claimed she had tried to reach Joplin at the Landmark Motor Hotel and Sunset Sound Recorders.
+Caserta and Morgan lost touch with each other; each had independently made plans for Friday, October 2.
+Joplin mentioned her disappointment over both friends bailing out of their ménage à trois to her drug dealer on Saturday while he was selling her the dose of heroin that killed her, as Caserta later learned from the dealer.
 Biographer Myra Friedman commented in her original version of Buried Alive (1973):